KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

     <td>Acronym for "Installable Client Driver".
         These are drivers that are provided by IHVs to interact with the hardware they provide. <br/>
-        These are the most common type of Vulkan implementations. <br/>
+        These are the most common type of Vulkan drivers. <br/>
         See <a href="#installable-client-drivers">Installable Client Drivers</a>
         section for more information.
     </td>